Jbleezy/BO2-Reimagined/README.md

 ## Players
 * Unlimited sprint
 * 100% backwards speed, strafe speed, and sprint strafe speed
+* Start with semtex on maps that have semtex

 ## Zombies
 * Health capped at 1 million